yashg1/Jalpc/_posts/2018-06-14-cooling-phones.md

 ## Objectives
+{: .panel-heading}

->How can PCMs be used to deliver an optimal cooling solution?
+How can PCMs be used to deliver an optimal cooling solution?
 I conducted a feasibility study on the use of PCMs in smartphones to answer the following questions.
+{: .alert .alert-warning}

 <style type="text/css">
 table{